-This will not, however, happen serendipitously.
-It will not happen automatically because we believe in God - or read the Bible, or pray.
-It will not happen because we make confessions or professions of faith.
-It will not happen because we attend meetings in houses of worship.
-It will not happen because we bow, or march, or dance, or wave decorated flags in the context of religious gatherings.
-It will not happen because we participate in sacraments.
-It will not happen because we give 'seed offerings'.
-It will not happen because we sing pretty praise songs while staring at the tiles of this or that building's ceiling.
-It will not happen just because we try to be - or even if we succeed in becoming - "moral" or "ethical" people.
-It will not happen because we recite creeds.
-It will not happen because we do good deeds.
-It will only happen under one condition.
-And Moshe wants no confusion over what that condition is.
+This will not, however, happen automatically just because we 'believe in God', or study the Bible, or pray.
+Nor will it happen because we attend meetings in houses of worship, make confessions or professions of faith, or participate in sacraments.
+It will not happen because we give some minister or his organization 'seed offerings', tithes, or offerings.
+It will also not happen just because we try to be - or even if we succeed in becoming - "moral", "ethical", or empathetic people, because we recite creeds, or because we perform good deeds.
+The 'abundant life' will only happen for us under one condition.
 Here is how the prophet states it:

 If [as, when, and to the extent] you sh'ma the mitzvot of the Holy One your God with which I enjoin you this day, to sh'mar and to asah, and do not turn aside from any of the words that I command you this day to the right hand, or to the left to go after other gods to serve them.

 [Deuteronomy 28:13-14]